 When the Zeppelin airships approached, the town was entirely unprepared.
 Street lights were blazing, the Ashby Road Picture House was lit up to lure in cinema-goers, and lamps glowed behind curtained windows across Loughborough.

 The first bomb fell in a garden behind Orchard Street, followed by another in the Rushes, the next street.
 The location was at equal distance between the gas works and the electricity station.
 Broken glass showered down on the road and fell from shattered windows onto night school students’ books at the local college.

 Then, the raiders passed on to the Empress Works, a local crane manufacturer, just missing the site.
 That night employees had been sent home after the police warned of a possible air raid.
 Two workers, however, disobeyed orders.
 Crane driver Beatrice Smith dashed back in the dark to shut down the main electrical switch, while Ernest Stubley, the plant electrician, stayed overnight to limit any bomb damage.
-Both were later awarded medals for their bravery (see the photograph of them above).
+Both were later awarded medals for their bravery.

 Shocked by the tragedy, the local townspeople rallied round after the raid and a relief fund of over £500 was raised to pay for the funerals of the victims and compensate those who had been injured or had their property damaged.